-2013-2015 Incentive Plan
+2013-2015 Incentive plan

-On April 19, 2013, the Shareholders General Meeting approved a programme to provide share-based payments for the attainment of the objectives of the Company's Business Plan 2013-2015.
-The Plan consists of an extraordinary, multi-year and mixed incentive payable in cash and in Company shares that may give rise, (i) after the application of certain ratios based on the degree to which strategic targets are met, to the payment of a cash bonus and (ii) based on the initial number of assigned shares ("theoretical shares"), to the effective delivery of shares in GAMESA at the planned payment date, As regards the portion payable in shares, no minimum value of the assigned shares is guaranteed.
+On April 19, 2013 the General Meeting of Shareholders approved the program of delivery of actions linked to the achievement of the objectives of the Business Plan of Company 2013-2015.
+The Plan consists of a special incentive, multiannual and mixed, payable in cash and shares of the Company, which may give rise (i), after the application of certain coefficients, on the basis of the degree of achievement of strategic objectives, to the payment of a cash bonus ("cash bonus"), and (ii) on the basis of an initial number of assigned actions ("theoretical actions"), to the effective delivery of actions of GAMESA in the date of payment provided for.
+With regard to the part to be paid in shares, does not guarantee any minimum value of assigned actions.

 The Plan cannot exceed a total of 3,000,000 shares, at maximum, and all of the shares to be delivered through the execution of the Plan will originate from the Company's own portfolio.
 The Plan includes an estimate of the payment of cash bonuses amounting a maximum of €18 million in the event that 100% of the targets are met.
-This plan is aimed at individuals who, due to their level of responsibility or their position at GAMESA, contribute decisively to the achievement of the Company's objectives.
+This plan is aimed at individuals who, due to their level of responsibility or their position at Gamesa, contribute decisively to the achievement of the Company's objectives.
 The Plan has 75 beneficiaries (77 beneficiaries in 2014), notwithstanding the possibility that new hires or, due to transfers or changes in professional levels, others will become new beneficiaries during the period taken into consideration, with respect to the maximum authorized share limit.

-The company must recognize services when they are received, GAMESA recorded the rendering of services to the beneficiaries relating to the incentive payable in shares as personnel expenses on an accruals basis, apportioning the estimate of the fair value of the equity instruments assigned over the term of the plan (between January 1, 2013 and December 31, 2015), which gave rise to a charge amounting €1,639 thousands under "Personnel expenses" in the accompanying consolidated income statement for 2015, crediting the heading "Other reserves" under equity in the accompanying consolidated balance sheet at December 31, 2015 (€2,729 thousands in 2014).
+The company must recongise services when they are received.
+GAMESA recorded the rendering of services to the beneficiaries relating to the incentive payable in shares as personnel expenses on an accruals basis, apportioning the estimate of the fair value of the equity instruments assigned over the term of the plan (between January 1, 2013 and December 31, 2015), which gave rise to a charge amounting $\in$ 1,051 thousands under "Personnel expenses" in the accompanying consolidated income statement for 2015, crediting the heading "Other reserves" under equity in the accompanying consolidated balance sheet at December 31, 2015 ( $\in$ 1,559 thousands in 2014).